Wacom-Developer/personal-knowledge-library/README.md

     leo: Optional[ThingObject] = None
     s_idx: int = 1
     for res_entity in res_entities:
-        #  Entity must be a person and the label match with full string
+        #  Entity must be a person and the label matches with full string
         if res_entity.concept_type == PERSON_CLASS and LEONARDO_DA_VINCI in [la.content for la in res_entity.label]:
             leo = res_entity
             break